sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 ## Examples

-Currently we have:
+Currently, we have:

 - [chat-app](https://github.com/Grubba27/testing-meteor-rpc) that uses this package to create a chat-app
 - [askme](https://github.com/fredmaiaarantes/askme) that uses this package to create a Q&A app, you can check it live [here](https://askmeaquestion.meteorapp.com/)

 ## Advanced usage

-you can take advantage of the hooks to add custom logic to your methods, checking the raw and parsed data, and the result of the method, if the method has failed you can also check the error.
+You can take advantage of the hooks to add custom logic to your methods, checking the raw and parsed data and the result of the method, If the method fails, you can also check the error.

 ::: code-group